OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 // should be pretty straight-forward for the buzzer, look it up online

 // reuse the push button instructions from the push button article
+// PIN 9 <-> 100 ohm resistor <-> buzzer <-> GND
+// PIN 2 <-> push button debounce circuit

+First we connect the negative end of the buzzer (the pin WITHOUT a plus sign) to ground (GND).
+We connect the positive end (+) of the buzzer to the pin 9 through an 100 ohm current limiting resistor.

+Next we connect the push button with debounce ciruit to pin 2: connect the point in the debounce circuit between the 5kohm resistor and the capacitor to pin 2 using a jumper wire.
+Don't forget to connect the 5V and ground of the debounce circuit.

 ## Writing the Code